verykenny/r-board/README.md

 </p>

-- Redux Store State is used to manage session data on the front end
+- Redux Store State is used to manage session data on the front end.
-- Context Providers manage application data on the front end
+- Context Providers manage application data on the front end.
+Admittedly, using Redux Store State would have been a good idea since this is a single-page application.
+Forcing myself to get away from Redux really helped me realize some of the places where Redux is helpful and helped me learn to be a little more flexible (and not handcuff myself to a particular idea) when it comes to actually implementing the goals I have set for myself or a project.

 ***